JuliaPy/SymPy.jl/docs/src/introduction.md

 include, by default, the familiar "book" examples, such as $y'(x) = a\cdot y(x)$.

-To work around this, `SymPy.jl` extends the function `dsolve` to allow a specification of the initial conditions when solving.
+To work around this, `SymPy.jl` extends the function `sympy.dsolve` to allow a specification of the initial conditions when solving.
 Each initial condition is specified with 3-tuple.
 For example, `v(t0)=v0` is specified with `(v, t0, v0)`.
 The conditions on the values functions may use `v`, `v'`, ...
 To illustrate, we follow an example from [Wolfram](https://reference.wolfram.com/language/tutorial/DSolveLinearBVPs.html).